Mike Waltz: Foreign policy

-In 2020, Waltz voted for the National Defense Authorization Act (NDAA) of 2021, which would prevent the president from withdrawing soldiers from Afghanistan without congressional approval.
+Along with a majority of Democrats, Waltz voted for preliminary versions of the National Defense Authorization Act (NDAA) of 2021, which would prevent the president from withdrawing soldiers from Afghanistan without congressional approval.
+He voted with Democrats again to override President Trump's veto in late December 2020.

-Shortly after Waltz's 2021 op-ed, The Intercept reported on his role in founding and managing a defense contracting company called Metis Solutions, which had landed contracts worth an accumulated $930 million in Afghanistan from the US government, largely in the area of training Afghan security forces.
-As a result of PAE acquiring Metis in 2020, Waltz had personally realized capital gains in the range of $5-25 million, according to disclosure releases.
+In 2010, Waltz helped found the analytics and training company Metis Solutions.
+It was bought in November 2020 by Pacific Architects and Engineers for $92 million.
+As a result of PAE acquiring Metis, Waltz had personally realized capital gains in the range of $5-25 million, according to disclosure releases.